Application of the aperiodic defect model to a negatively charged monovacancy in phosphorene: Results and Discussion

 We are now in a position to provide a CCSD(T)/POB-TZVP-rev2 estimate of the formation energy of a negatively charged monovacancy in phosphorene.
 Its Hartree-Fock component, $\Delta E^{\rm ADM}({\rm HF})$, extrapolated to the thermodynamic limit, amounts to 0.51~eV.
 The correlation contribution, $\Delta E^{\rm ADM}({\rm corr})$, is evaluated as the MP2 result obtained with the 89-atom fragment (0.803~eV), combined with a CCSD(T) correction to MP2 computed with the 32-atom fragment (-0.256~eV), yielding a total correlation contribution of 0.543~eV.
-Finally, the relaxation correction beyond the 18-atom fragment, $\Delta E_{\rm 18\uparrow \rm relax}$, is -0.143~eV (see Sec.~\ref{sec:struct}).
-Combining these contributions gives a final estimate of the defect formation energy of $E_{\rm form} = 0.91$~eV$\approx 21$kcal/mol.
+Finally, the relaxation correction, $\Delta E_{\rm 18\uparrow \rm relax}$, calculated on a 167-atom supercell, is -0.24~eV (see Sec.~\ref{sec:struct}).
+Combining these contributions gives a final estimate of the defect formation energy of $E_{\rm form} = 0.81$~eV$\approx 18.7$~kcal/mol.
 This moderate formation energy indicates that vacancy formation in phosphorene is energetically accessible, suggesting that such defects can form under realistic conditions in appreciable concentrations, which is in agreement with experimental studies.\cite{Kiraly2017_BPvacancies,Fang2022}

-The present value lies at the lower end of the range obtained from DFT supercell calculations for neutral vacancies (0.9--1.7~eV).\cite{Hu2015_PhosphoreneVacancies,Naik2020_PRMaterials_PhosphoreneDefects,Rijal2021_PhosphoreneVacancy} The formation energy of charged vacancies in the periodic framework is typically evaluated indirectly by adding the electron affinity, obtained as a Kohn-Sham- or quasi-particle energy level associated with the defect relative to the valence band maximum, and added to the formation energy of the corresponding neutral defect.
+The present value lies at the lower end of the range obtained from DFT supercell calculations for neutral vacancies (0.9--1.7~eV).\cite{Hu2015_PhosphoreneVacancies,Naik2020_PRMaterials_PhosphoreneDefects,Rijal2021_PhosphoreneVacancy} For the charged vacancy this value was corrected by adding the electron affinity, obtained as a Kohn-Sham- or quasi-particle energy level associated with the defect relative to the valence band maximum.
 Depending on the theoretical level (DFT or DFT+GW) and the functional employed, the electron affinity has been reported in the range of 0.6--1.0~eV.\cite{Naik2020_PRMaterials_PhosphoreneDefects,Rijal2021_PhosphoreneVacancy} In contrast, the ADM enables a direct evaluation of formation energies for both neutral and charged defects on the same footing, as differences between total energies, while also allowing the use of high-level quantum-chemical methods for their accurate determination.

 Conservative error bars associated with the remaining finite-size effects in each of the three components, $\Delta E^{\rm ADM}({\rm HF})$, $\Delta E^{\rm ADM}({\rm corr})$, and $\Delta E_{\rm 18\uparrow \rm relax}$, are expected to be below 0.1~eV.
 The dominant source of uncertainty is likely the basis-set incompleteness.
 Although the POB-TZVP-rev2 basis performs reasonably well in periodic DFT, it does not guarantee near basis-set convergence in our calculations, particularly for the correlation energy.
 In principle, the ADM allows the use of different, potentially much larger molecular basis sets for the fragment calculations.
 However, this capability is not yet implemented in the present code, and a systematic assessment of the basis-set incompleteness error is deferred to future work.